-P&G, as a group, has been leveraging its voice in advertising and media to spark conversations on gender equality through campaigns like Gillette #ShavingStereotypes, among others.
+P&G has been leveraging its voice in advertising and media to spark conversations on gender equality through campaigns like Whisper #KeepGirlsInSchool, among others.
 As we continue to drive accurate portrayal of women in front of the camera, last year we announced our commitment to drive equal representation behind the camera.
 With the belief that having more women behind the camera will help the industry achieve a more accurate and unbiased portrayal of women in advertising, we are leading this change through a comprehensive set of actions.
-In the last year, nearly 40% of advertising films of P&G group in India were directed by female directors in line with our endeavor to drive equality behind the camera and increase diversity in the creative pipeline.
+In the last year, nearly 40% of advertising films of P&G Group in India were directed by female directors in line with our endeavor to drive equality behind the camera and increase diversity in the creative pipeline.

-Principle 6 : Environment
+Principle 6: Environment Protection

-At P&G, environmental sustainability is embedded in everything we do, and we work towards achieving ambitious goals that we set, to continue our progress.
+At P&G, environmental sustainability is embedded in our Purpose, Values, Principles and in everything we do, and we work towards achieving ambitious goals that we set, to continue our progress.

-All P&G manufacturing units in India are 'zero waste to landfill', which means that no manufacturing waste is discharged into the environment.
-Your Company's plants in Baddi and Bhiwadi consistently take efforts to reduce carbon emission and energy consumption.
-The plants leverage technology, experts, employees and renewable sources of energy to reduce our overall carbon footprint, improve energy and water efficiency and make our operations more sustainable.
+Our manufacturing unit in Goa is 'zero waste to landfill', which means that no manufacturing waste is discharged into the environment.
+The plant has also significantly reduced its carbon emission and energy consumption.
+The plant is leveraging technology, experts, employees and renewable sources of energy to reduce our overall carbon footprint, improve energy and water efficiency and make our operations more sustainable.

-During Earth Week in 2018, P&G group announced its global sustainability goals called Ambition 2030.
+During Earth Week in 2018, P&G announced its global sustainability goals called Ambition 2030.
 These broad-reaching goals have one purpose in mind: to enable and inspire positive impact on our environment and society while creating value for us as a company and you as a consumer.
-In an effort to address two of the world's most pressing environmental challenges-finite resources and growing consumption-we have focused our ambitious goals across four specific areas - brands, supply chain, society and employees.
-This includes improving finished product transportation emissions efficiency, making packaging recyclable or reusable, and reducing virgin petroleum plastic packaging.
-We're also committed to using our voice, reach, innovation and expertise to make responsible consumption across all our brands irresistible, and we've recently launched a program called "It's Our Home" to share how small actions at home can make a big difference in reducing energy use, waste and water that cannot be eliminated, we will use natural or technical solutions that remove and store carbon.
+In an effort to address two of the world's most pressing environmental challenges-finite resources growing consumption-we have focused ambitious goals across four specific areas - brands, supply chain, society and employees.
+This includes improving finished product transportation emissions efficiency and making part of packaging recyclable or reusable, and reducing virgin petroleum plastic packaging usage.
+We're also committed to using our voice, reach, innovation and expertise to make responsible consumption across all our brands irresistible, and we've recently launched a program called "It's Our Home" to share how small actions at home can make a big difference in reducing energy use, waste and water.